i2p/i2p.plugins.zzzot/README.txt

 zzzot and Jetty licenses.

 I2P source must be installed and built in ../i2p.i2p to compile this package.
+I2P 1.7.0 or higher required to build and run.

 Sure, as a standalone program in its own JVM with Jetty, this would be a pig - you should use the C opentracker instead.
 But since you're already running the